Frequently Asked Questions¶

 Should I use SQLite, MariaDB, or MySQL?¶

 PhotoPrism is compatible with SQLite 3 and MariaDB 10.5.12+.
-Official support for MySQL 8 is discontinued as Oracle seems to have stopped shipping new features and enhancements.
-As a result, the testing effort required before each release is no longer feasible.
+Official support for MySQL 8 has been discontinued as Oracle seems to have stopped shipping new features and enhancements.

 I've configured an external database, but can't connect?¶